countr/website/src/pages/privacy.md

 Certain information may be stored about your usage of the Website(s) through Google Analytics, which is used for marketing and Search Engine Optimisation (SEO) purposes.
-This information is only accessible to authorised Countr administrative staff.
+This information is only accessible to `Promise#0001`, with user identifier `110090225929191424`, hereby referenced to as the Bot Creator.

 ## 3. Why we collect Data about you {#why-we-collect-data-about-you}